-Sometimes, ADHD children need help making and keeping friends.
-Parents can make a big difference without stepping on toes by helping an ADD child start a conversation or by "supervising from the window."
+Sometimes, children with ADHD need help making and keeping friends.
+Parents can make a big difference without stepping on toes by helping a child with ADHD start a conversation or by "supervising from the window."

 Observe the Situation